Blog Product ManagementWhat Does a Head of Product Do? Role, Skills & Career Path

 Product owner

 A product owner plays a key role in the Agile framework, as a part of the scrum framework.
-Their main role is to maximize the product's value by managing the backlog and ensuring that the internal teams work on the most valuable features first.
+Their main role is to maximize the product's value by managing the backlog and ensuring that internal teams work on the most valuable features first.

 Check out this blog to learn the differences between a product manager and a product owner.